Daniel Bell-Drummond: Senior cricket career

-He made his maiden first-class century in April 2013 against a Cardiff University side and used the innings to become a regular in the Kent side during the 2013 season.
+He made his maiden first-class century in April 2013 against a Cardiff University team and used the innings to become a regular in the Kent team during the 2013 season.

-After cementing his place in the Kent side in all forms of cricket and scoring a century against the touring Australian side in June 2015, Bell-Drummond was awarded his county cap in August 2015.
+After cementing his place in the Kent team in all forms of cricket and scoring a century against the touring Australian team in June 2015, Bell-Drummond was awarded his county cap in August 2015.
 In August 2015 he deputised as an emergency wicket-keeper in Kent's County Championship match at Derby when Sam Billings suffered a finger injury, keeping wicket until Ryan Davies arrived from Second XI duty to act as a substitute.
 He deputised again in May 2017 when Adam Rouse injured a thumb, taking one catch behind the stumps.

 In December 2015 Bell-Drummond made his first appearance for England Lions against the United Arab Emirates in a T20 match in Dubai.
 He scored 5 runs from 5 deliveries opening the batting.
 Later the same month he played in the final game of the five match T20 series against Pakistan A scoring 17 runs.

 Bell-Drummond made an excellent start to the 2016 domestic season, hitting his maiden first-class double-hundred against Loughborough MCCU followed by a century in his first innings of the County Championship season against Leicestershire.
 He and Tom Latham then combined for two first-wicket century partnerships in Kent's opening home match of the Championship against Glamorgan, only the third time this had been achieved in the same championship match in the county's history.
 Bell-Drummond was selected for England Lions again during the 2016 summer, playing limited overs matches against both Pakistan A and Sri Lanka A. He scored his highest List A cricket score of 171 not out against Sri Lanka A at Canterbury during the series of matches as he combined with Ben Duckett to post the second highest List A partnership on record.

 During the 2016–17 English off-season Bell-Drummond was again selected for the Lions, playing against the UAE in Dubai during December and in the List A matches against Sri Lanka A in March, scoring a century in the 4th match of the series.
 He was also chosen to play in the North v South pre-season series in the United Arab Emirates.